-ART, LITERATURE AND PLAY
+ART, LITERATURE AND PLAY ECED-0056 | 6 credits

 This course examines the importance of art, dramatic play and literature in a play-based early childhood curriculum.
 It provides students the opportunity to develop engaging and inclusive activities to support creativity and self-expression as part of holistic development.